Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

    - An explanation of the logic
    - The SQL it generated
    - Options to **Add** or **Replace** the existing query with the generated SQL
-4. Kimiko then reviews the output and clicks **Replace** to use the generated SQL in her editor.
+4. Kimiko then reviews the output and clicks **Replace** to use the Copilot-generated SQL in her editor.
 5. Then, she clicks **Run** to preview the results.

 <Lightbox src="/img/docs/query-page/qp-copilot.gif" width="95%" title="Query page dbt Copilot" />